|

 if we remove

-the commas, we restrict the meaning of "Presidents" to ONLY those who
+the commas, we restrict the meaning of Presidents to ONLY those who

-drive
+drive drunk.

-drive drunk should never be re-elected.
+Presidents who drive drunk should never be re-elected.

 Intro, Get Started, IE, CE,